-The parish was established in 1978, by splitting off from the parish of Our Lady and the English Martyrs.
-It was decided that since the mother parish of Our Lady and The English Martyrs celebrated two Cambridge men: St Thomas More and St John Fisher, that this new parish should echo a Cambridge connection, hence Saint Philip Howard.
+The parish was established in 1978 by splitting off from the parish of Our Lady and the English Martyrs.
+It was decided that, since the mother parish of Our Lady and The English Martyrs celebrated two Cambridge men: St Thomas More and St John Fisher, this new parish should echo a Cambridge connection, hence Saint Philip Howard.

 The early stages of the new parish meant that the worshiping community would no longer have to use the auditorium of Saint Bede’s Catholic School (as it was then) but would have a permanent home in this new building.
 A great deal of team work was required and the results show now a lively and vibrant parish which has become the spiritual home to over fifty different nationalities in Cambridge.

-An outdoor shrine to Our Lady of the Rosary was constructed and a great deal of work was carried on to build an impressive brick and wrought iron boundary around the church and presbytery.
+An outdoor shrine to Our Lady of the Rosary was constructed and a great deal of work was carried out to build an impressive brick and wrought iron boundary around the church and presbytery.
 All this was done through the goodwill and generosity of so many of our parishioners who offered their services.
-It made a deep impression on the local community who witnessed a great gang of young and older men laying the bricks and hosts of ladies serving tea and sandwiches over a two or three weekend period.
+It made a deep impression on the local community who witnessed a great gang of young and older men laying the bricks and hosts of ladies serving tea and sandwiches over a two- or three-weekend period.

 The layout of the building itself allows for an area which is strictly religious with the Blessed Sacrament and the various Saints who represent some of the fifty-four different nationalities in our worshiping community.
 A dividing screen separates the worship area from the other area which during the week is used as a hall.
 There are kitchen facilities in this latter part along with a smaller meeting area if required.